 Always on the search for the next great choral masterpiece, The Esoterics inaugurated its annual choral composition competition, POLYPHONOS, in 2006.
 Through this competition, The Esoterics awards commissions to three composers each year – a national winner, an international winner, and a young winner (under age 30).
 As well, The Esoterics has demonstrated its complete commitment to choral education as the only choral ensemble in Washington State that grants continuing-education credit to its members who also teach in the public schools.

 In recognition for its efforts in choral education and innovation, The Esoterics has been honored four times with the ASCAP/Chorus America Award for the Adventurous Programming of Contemporary Music (in 2001, 2003, 2006, and 2008).
-The Esoterics has been honored to receive several grants from the arts commissions of Washington State, King County, and the City of Seattle, as well as from ArtsFund, The Seattle Foundation, and The National Endowment for the Arts.
+The Esoterics has been honored to receive several grants from the arts commissions of Washington State, King County, and the City of Seattle, as well as from ArtsFund, The Ann Stookey Fund for Music, The Horizons Foundation, The Seattle Foundation, and The National Endowment for the Arts, and the Aaron Copland Fund for New Music.
 The Esoterics is a proud member of the American Choral Director’s Association, Chorus America, the International Federation for Choral Music, and GALA, the Gay and Lesbian Association of Choruses.